-Cyrenian House is a not-for-profit non-government organisation that has been operating within the alcohol and other drug treatment sector since 1981.
-Cyrenian House has demonstrated an enduring capacity to deliver a professional and effective rehabilitative treatment service and is one of the leading alcohol and other drug treatment services in Western Australia.
+Cyrenian House is a not-for-profit non-government organisation that has been operating within the alcohol and other drug (AOD) sector since 1981.
+As one of the leading AOD treatment services in WA, we have consistently demonstrated our capacity to deliver professional and effective treatment services.

 We draw on a wide range of approaches including the Therapeutic Community Model, 12 Step recovery models, Acceptance Commitment Therapy, Systems Theory, Psychodynamic Theory, Cognitive Behaviour Therapy and Social Learning Theory.
 A wide range of programs, both residential and non-residential, provide treatment options to suit individual needs.

 This site has been designed to provide useful information about the services and programs we offer to individuals, families, students and professionals.
-Please feel free to contact us if you wish to find out more, or make an appointment.
+Please contact us if you wish to find out more, or make an appointment.
 All discussion is strictly confidential.

 Acknowledgement of Country

-All Cyrenian House metropolitan premises are situated within the specific clan group, the Whadjuk people on Noongar Country.
-The word Noongar means ‘a person of the south-west of Western Australia’.
-Noongar is identified as a single language, but there are several ways of pronouncing it, which is reflected in the different spellings.
-The Noongar people are made up of fourteen clan groups with seven dialectic groups.
+All Cyrenian House metropolitan premises are situated within the specific clan group, the Whadjuk people on Nyoongar Country.
+The word Nyoongar means ‘a person of the south-west of Western Australia’.
+Nyoongar is identified as a single language, but there are several ways of pronouncing it, which is reflected in the different spellings.
+The Nyoongar people are made up of fourteen clan groups with seven dialectic groups.
 The Whadjuk people are the clan group who belong to this area.

-Cyrenian House would like to acknowledge the traditional owners of the land on which we stand, the Noongar people.
+Cyrenian House would like to acknowledge the traditional custodians of the land on which we stand, the Nyoongar people.
 We pay our respect to the local elders and leaders both past and present.